Save Extra Cost & Increase Your ROI Buy Now

 The spiral software development life cycle is a risk-driven SDLC process, thus a safety net for big and complex application systems.
 The spiral method combines two types: process model, waterfall model and iterative model.

 The spiral system development life cycle process operates just like waterfall model stages but with a little twist.
-When the spiral loop starts, it separates the software development life cycle stage into 4 different parts.
+When the spiral loop starts, it separates the SDLC life cycle stage into 4 different parts.

 • Planning